paviro/MMM-Facial-Recognition/README.md

 ```

 ## Important Notes
-- Currently this only logs who is recognised, as soon as module swaping is supported by the mirror system it will be added.
+- Currently this only displays who is recognised, as soon as module swaping is supported by the mirror system it will be added.

 ## Dependencies
 - [OpenCV](http://opencv.org) (sudo apt-get install libopencv-dev python-opencv)